 If you are currently using an accessibility plugin and you want to know where your website’s compliance status stands, test your website and get a clear answer within seconds here: https://ace.accessibe.com It is completely free and will help you learn where you stand.

-Why web accessibility plugins can’t make your website compliant
+Why these web accessibility plugins can’t make your website compliant

 To simplify the requirements, we’ll break them down into two categories: